ABOUT THE CONFERENCE

 The symposiums became a success with support from the Fire Chiefs around the state of Virginia.
 As a result, a list of fire departments was established to host an annual conference, which proved how beneficial it was in providing education and training needed.
 Now Fire Chiefs across the state of Virginia work together to support the educational conferences.
 The name was eventually turned into the Virginia Fire and Emergency Services Equity and Diversity Association.
 The Association was able to partner with Fire Programs for their support and to provide assistance to the host locality for a meaningful and successful conference.

-The Charlottesville Fire Department is proud to host the 2019 Virginia Fire Equity and Diversity Conference.
+The Chesapeake Fire Department is proud to host the 2021 Virginia Fire Equity and Diversity Conference.
 Since 1980, this conference has played a critical role in highlighting the importance of equity and inclusion in Virginia’s fire service.
 I invite you and members of your organizations to attend this outstanding event and to engage with your fire service peers in a meaningful dialogue about race and equity.